catchorg/Catch2/docs/matchers.md

 ### Generic range Matchers

-> Generic range matchers were introduced in Catch X.Y.Z
+> Generic range matchers were introduced in Catch2 X.Y.Z

 Catch2 also provides some matchers that use the new style matchers definitions to handle generic range-like types.
 These are: